toptal/chewy/README.md

 ```
 assuming you have `comment_type` and `commented_id` fields in your model.

-Note that when you reindex a parent, it's children and grandchildren will be reindexed as well.
+Note that when you reindex a parent, its children and grandchildren will be reindexed as well.
 This may require additional queries to the primary database and to elastisearch.

 Also note that the join field doesn't support crutches (it should be a field directly defined on the model).